 To demote, you’ll need to hit 0 RR and then lose again.
-You’ll start at the next tier down at 70 RR.
+The lowest you can start in the next tier down after being demoted is 70 RR.

 For info on how RR and climbing work for Immortal and Radiant players, take a look at this article.

 Winning and losing has the largest impact on your RR going up or down depending on the end of the match.
 However, there are other factors that have a smaller, but no less notable impact.
 How much you win by, extraordinary plays, and whether or not you’re the underdog in a match can all have an effect.
 Since we’re looking at the individual, it’ll be your performance under review, rather than that of your teammates.

 How much RR you gain or lose is affected by how close your rank is to your MMR (hidden matchmaking rating.)
 MMR is a giant ladder consisting of all players, and no two players can hold the same spot.
 In general:

 - If your MMR is higher than your rank, you’ll gain more RR on wins than you lose on losses

 - If your MMR is even with your rank, you’ll gain and lose closer amounts of RR for wins and losses